New techniques make implants cheaper, more secure and with more natural look

 Todd E. Shatkin, cosmetic dentist and director of dentistry at Aesthetic Associates Centre for Plastic Surgery and Dentistry in the Buffalo area, serves as president of the International Academy of Mini Dental Implants.

 Along with CT scans, he uses mini dental implants which require what he described as “pinhole sized openings” unlike the larger incisions required for many traditional implants.
+I know exactly where to find orthodontist near me in Ohio to help fix all my dental problems.

 The smaller incision lessens pain, healing time and the risk for infection, Shatkin said.